 The SERRC’s editorial staff is:

-Jim Collier (email@example.com), Virginia Tech (US), Founder and Managing Editor;
+Jim Collier (email@example.com), Virginia Tech (US), Founder and Executive Editor;

-Eric Kerr (firstname.lastname@example.org), National University of Singapore (SG), Book Review Editor;
+Eric Kerr (email@example.com), National University of Singapore (SG), Former Executive Editor, Former Book Review Editor;

-Adam Riggio (email@example.com), Royal Crown College (CA), Special Topics Editor.
+Adam Riggio (firstname.lastname@example.org), International Language Academy of Canada, Toronto, Ontario (CA), Special Topics Editor, Former Executive Editor.

 Fair Open Access Principles